List of guinea pig breeds: Silkie

+The Silkie breed, also called Sheltie in the United Kingdom, originated in the United Kingdom during the 1970s from a crossbreed between a Peruvian and an American Shorthair.

+They are understood to generally have a tamer personality than most other guinea pig breeds.

-A Silkie, also called a Sheltie, has long, smooth coat that flows back over the body.
-A Silkie must never have any rosettes or any hair growing in a direction towards its face.
+They have a long, smooth coat, with hair that flows back over the body that may grow up to 24 inches in length.
+A Silkie must never have any rosettes or any hair growing in the direction towards its face.
 Its coat should not have a part.
 When viewed from above, a Silkie and its coat forms a teardrop shape.
 The coat is generally accepted to have a somewhat longer sweep of hair in the rear.
+Silkie's may also have a satin coat, which is glossier and smoother than that of its standard coat.
+Their weight differs significantly from guinea pig to guinea pig, ranging from 1 to 3 Ib.

+As with the Peruvian and other long haired breeds of guinea pig, they require more work to groom their thick coat, and thus are not recommended for first time guinea pig owners.

 Coronet

-The Coronet resembles the Silkie with its smooth coat growing backwards over its body, but it has a crest on its forehead.
+The Coronet resembles the Silkie with its smooth coat growing backward over its body, but it has a crest on its forehead.
 As with the short-coated crested breeds, this crest should be symmetrical and distinct with a small centre and no sticking hairs.
+The ears of a coronet may also droop sightly.

 Lunkarya group

 The Lunkarya, or "Lunk" for short, is a new group of related breeds developed in Sweden and mainly seen in the Nordic countries.
 These breeds have long, rough, curly coats that should be very dense and full.
 The group has three breed variations: the Lunkarya Peruvian (with a prominent forelock), the Lunkarya Sheltie (with hair flowing back over the body), and the Lunkarya Coronet (with a crest on the forehead).

 It was initially described as a "dominant rex Peruvian", but later was named Lunkarya, a variation of the last name of the breed's creator: Lundqvist.

 This breed is not recognized by the American Rabbit Breeders Association.